Nayo Carter-Gray | Published Nov 12, 2025 7 Min

 Remember that the form should not be filed out by the American employer; it should be filled out by the worker who lives abroad.

-You, the employer/payer, will be responsible for providing a copy of the form to the payee, but the contractor can also download it from the IRS website if they choose to.
-The W8-BEN is a one-page form with 7-pages of instructions.
+You, the employer/payer, will be responsible for providing a copy of the form to the payee, but the contractor can also download it from the IRS website.
+The W-8BEN is a one-page form with seven pages of instructions.

 If you want to help your contractor fill out the form, keep reading for some general step-by-step instructions, but know that it is best to read the IRS information and/or contact a tax professional to ensure compliance.